Skip to main content

 Python Application

-S100 provides a Python library for IPC usage.
-Internally, it uses pybind11 to call C++ interfaces, ensuring consistent function names and macro definitions across both sides.
+S100 provides Python library files for using Ipc.
+The principle is to call the C++ interface through pybind11, with function names and macro definitions remaining consistent on both ends.

 1. Importing packages